Updated 9 July 1999 - Holger Grahn

 Windows NT 5 Beta 2 supports DirectX 5 including hardware driver support.

-Windows NT 4 with Service Pack 3 installed supports DirectX 3 (but without hardware driver support).
+Windows NT 4 with Service Pack 3 installed supports DirectX 3 (but without hardware

 Windows NT 4 without Service Pack 3 does not support Direct3D, only OpenGL.